birdup000/ADHD-TaskManagementPanel/README.md

 # Plans

-I plan to add many things a lot of the things I want to add are listed below.
+I plan to add many things a lot of the things I want to add are listed here and also scattered in the feature requests.

 The following in the list below are features for sure are gonna be added.